Hannes-Soosaar/wellness-app/README.md

 * Targe body weight.
 * Targe body fat %.
 * Targe calories balance.
-* Target strength.
+* Target strength. aka pushpus
-* Target endurance.
+* Target endurance. aka. walking

 All goals need to have a deadline, that the user must choose.
 Only one goal can be the focus as working on any of the goals as will have an effect on all other attributes.